-How to make classic stove-top rice pudding?
-What kind of rice do we need for this wonderful dish?
-How long we need to cook the rice?
-How much sugar we need to add to the recipe?
+How long do we need to cook the rice?
+How much sugar do we need to add to the recipe?
 How creamy rice pudding needs to be?

-There are so many questions to ask, especially if you never made rice pudding before.
+There are so many questions to ask, especially if you have never made rice pudding before.
 Every part of the world has its own recipe for rice cooked in milk.

 Specific spices and flavors make the recipe traditional to that region or country.
-Some cultures eat rice pudding as a dessert, some others for breakfast, dinner or just a snack.
+Some cultures eat rice pudding as a dessert, some others for breakfast, dinner, or just a snack.